Free Things To Do This Fall In Denver

 Coors Brewery Tour

 "Taste the Rockies!"
-Coors Brewery, the world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
-Free tours show every step in the brewing process, and end with free samples for those over 21.
+Coors Brewery, the world's largest brewing site, still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
+Free tours of the brewery in nearby Golden show every step in the brewing process and end with free samples for those over 21.

 Celestial Seasonings Tour

-See how Celestial Seasonings, the largest specialty tea manufacturer in North America, blends, packages and ships its teas, then enjoy free samples of every variety they make, and discover a gallery of original artwork from their famous tea boxes.
+See how Celestial Seasonings, the largest specialty tea manufacturer in North America, blends, packages and ships its teas, then enjoy free samples of every variety they make.
+The Boulder facility also includes a gallery of original artwork from the company's famous tea boxes.

 Great Divide Brewery Tour

-See some dinos - or what's left of them anyway.
-Dinosaur Ridge features famous Jurassic dinosaur bones, such as Stegosaurus and Apatosaurus, discovered in 1877, and Cretaceous dinosaur footprints.
+See some dinos — or what's left of them, anyway.
+Dinosaur Ridge in Morrison features famous Jurassic dinosaur bones, such as Stegosaurus and Apatosaurus, discovered in 1877, and Cretaceous dinosaur footprints.
 A guidebook is available for use on self-guided tours.

 Colorado Sports Hall of Fame Museum